Sorry no data is avaliable for download for this report.

 Commodity types are baseload and peak.
 Baseload commodities refer to 0.1 MW of electrical energy per hour for every hour of the contract's duration.
 Peak commodities only exist for quarterly durations and refer to 0.1 MW of electrical energy per hour for all hours between 7:00am and 10:00pm on each business day within the contract's duration.
 The implied spot price is not derived for peak contracts at this time.

-Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all contracts traded on the ASX platform.
-For the purposes of consistent reporting on EMI, all contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.
+Beginning on 9 November 2015, contract sizes were changed from 1.0 MW to 0.1 MW for all New Zealand electricity futures and options contracts traded on the ASX platform.
+For the purposes of consistent reporting on EMI, all New Zealand contracts prior to 9 November 2015 were multiplied by ten and are now expressed as contract equivalents.

 Visit the glossary for a list of defined terms used on the website.